-Previously, Bill served as the Council’s representative to the Nashua Regional Planning Commission where he also serves on their Executive Committee.
+Bill currently serves as the Council’s representative to the Nashua Regional Planning Commission where he also serves on their Executive Committee.
 He is also the Council’s ex-officio liaison to the Economic Development Citizens' Advisory Committee (“EDCAC”) and their alternate to the Planning Board.
 He was also appointed by New Hampshire Governor Chris Sununu to serve on the New Hampshire Drinking Water and Ground Water Advisory Commission which manages a trust fund offering grants, revolving loans and matching funds to statewide water projects involving infrastructure, source water development, wellhead protection and water quality.
-Since joining the Council, Bill’s priorities include government transparency, economic development, tax rate stabilization and maintaining and improving the town’s physical plant, its roads and bridges; and water quality and protection.
+Since joining the Council, Bill’s priorities include government transparency, economic development, tax rate stabilization, and maintaining and improving the town’s physical plant, its roads and bridges; and water quality and protection.

-Originally from Medford, Massachusetts, Bill is a 1991 graduate of Boston College with a degree in Political Science, Married to his wife, Michele, a Certified Registered Nurse Anesthetist, for over 13 years, they have a teenage daughter, Jade, who is a sophomore at Merrimack High School.
-They also own the Midnight Run Racing Kennel; home to 27 German Short-Haired Pointer/Hound hybrids (Sisters - Molly & Tessie; Price, Lyle and Monopoly).
-Bill’s interests include running, all dog-powered sports (canicross/bikejouring/skijouring/mushing), politics and government, reading, chess, music, Boston sports (including his alma mater, Boston College) and family.
-He is employed by Mercer Consulting.
+Originally from Medford, Massachusetts, Bill is a 1991 graduate of Boston College with a degree in Political Science.
+Married to his wife, Michele, a Certified Registered Nurse Anesthetist, for over 13 years, they have a teenage daughter, Jade, who is a sophomore at Merrimack High School.
+They also own the Midnight Run Racing Kennel; home to 27 German Short-Haired Pointer Hybrid Sprint sled dogs.
+Bill’s personal interests include running, all dog-powered sports (canicross / bikejoring / skijoring / mushing), politics and government, reading, chess, music, Boston sports (including his alma mater, Boston College) and family.
+He is employed by Borislow Insurance.

 Councilor Boyd's official page can be found here.